iliyasbektas/Bayesian_analysis/README.md

 # Bayesian_analysis

-n this project, I am going to estimate generalized linear models (GLMs) for binary (Bernoulli) and Binomial response variables using the stan_glm function in the rstanarm package.
+In this project, I am going to estimate generalized linear models (GLMs) for binary (Bernoulli) and Binomial response variables using the stan_glm function in the rstanarm package.

 The four steps of a Bayesian analysis are: